Miyajima Day Trip: A Remarkable Miyajima One Day Itinerary

 From Osaka to Miyajima

 From Osaka Station (大阪駅), take the JR Tokaido-Sanyo Line to go to Shin-Osaka Station (新大阪駅).
 From Shin-Osaka, take the shinkansen to go to Hiroshima Station.
-You’ll pass by Kobe, Himeji, Okayama before heading to Hiroshima Station.
+You’ll pass by Kobe, Himeji, and Okayama before heading to Hiroshima Station.
 Allocate 1.5 hours for the ride.

 Once you arrive at Hiroshima Station, follow the instructions above to get to Miyajima Island.
 If you decide to visit Miyajima as a day trip from Osaka, you’ll need a total of 2 hours one-way.